fervidus/secure_linux_cis/README.md

 This module is an open source project that was created and maintained by Fervid.

+To see who's already involved, see the [list of contributors.](https://github.com/fervidus/secure_linux_cis/graphs/contributors)

 ## Disclaimer

 > This Work is provided "as is."
 Any express or implied warranties,